 And what a charming piece it is!
 Although making the point about the necessity of baptism----he who has faith and is baptised will be saved----there is none of the starkly dramatic energy of the later cantata C7 (vol 2, chapter 4) which pictures baptism of the Lord in the River Jordan.
 This is a genteel and gracious piece, a refined reminder to the faithful.
-There is no trace of the thundering voice of the Pastor or of God raging about our transgressions.
+There is here, no trace of the thundering voice of the Pastor or of God raging about our transgressions.

 In fact, it almost seems as if Bach had intended to begin the cantata with a sinfonia and then changed his mind.
 The instrumental introduction takes up virtually a third of the entire movement and ranges through a surprisingly large number of related keys before settling back in A major for the entry of the choir.
 But such is the charm of the interplay between the oboes and violins that the misbalance is hardly noticed.
 A restrained choir, the writing formed around very simple imitations of the voices, delivers the uncomplicated message with restraint and dignity.
 It only occasionally takes up the violins’ lilting, repeated-note figure in order to highlight the significance of both baptism and faith.

 Having entered, the choir sings continuously until the end but with numerous subtle variations of texture varying between one and four voices.
-There being no instrumental episodes or repetition of the ritornello at the end, it becomes correct to view the opening twenty-seven bars as an introduction rather than a potentially recurring ritornello.
+There being no instrumental episodes or final repetition of the ritornello, it becomes correct to view the opening twenty-seven bars as an introduction rather than a potentially recurring ritornello.
 But the listener should be wary of such terminology.
 This is not an introduction such as we may find prefacing the main themes of a Haydn symphony.
 In Bach’s case the ‘introduction’ provides all of the music material for the choir and large slabs of it are integrated with, and incorporated into, the choral textures.
 Note that every figure with which the voices enter imitatively has been borrowed directly from the opening bars; compare, for example, oboe 1 bars 9-10 with the first choral entry, the oboe motive from the second bar with bars 50-60 and the bass figure from bars 2-3 with bars 63-4 and 71-2.

 It is always difficult to say much about incomplete movements like the first aria for tenor which has a missing violin obbligato.
 It is not too demanding an exercise to reconstruct an adequate line, particularly when one notices that the first tenor phrase is designed to fit snugly over the initial continuo bars.